 Start by cutting a piece of Velcro to match the size and shape of your patch.
 Remember that you'll need both the hook side (often attached to the patch) and the loop side (attached to the material's surface).

 Sewing is one of the most durable ways to attach Velcro to patches.
-To get a solid and tight attachment, stitch the Velcro directly onto the opposite side of the patch with a sewing machine and a strong needle.
+To get a solid and tight attachment, stitch the Velcro directly onto the opposite side of the patch with an embroidery machine and a strong needle.

 If you are looking for a no-sew option, fabric glue works well.
 Simply apply a thin layer on the Velcro's back and press it onto the patch.
 Make sure it's perfectly aligned and allow it to dry completely before using.